pocomane/brewed-in-the-apocalypse/bita.md

-__Make the characters evolve__ - When it is a calm situation and a quest ended, or something important for the plot happened, or when a lot of time passed without this move was triggered, you ask ALL the protagonist to trigger __Add a trait__ , When all finished, __Describe a scene__ .
+__Make the characters evolve__ - When it is a calm situation and a quest ended, or something important for the plot happened, or when a lot of time passed without this move was triggered, you, the scenarist, ask ALL the protagonist to trigger __Add a trait__ , When all finished, __Describe a scene__ .

 TODO : merge __Add a trait__ with the previous move ?